-Childwall is a township of monastic fakery, a surprising number of streams, wells and brooks, and has maintained a green, sometimes park-like appearance across centuries.
+Childwall, once a suburb, remains a green space within Liverpool.
+There is a surprising number of streams, wells and brooks, and a green, sometimes park-like appearance kept across centuries.

 - Monastic Fakery

 - The Edge of the City

 Childwall remained a small hamlet right up to the beginning of the 20th Century, commanding impressive views across large areas of Lancashire and Cheshire, and the Mersey.
 After the two World Wars it grew as a prosperous suburb.

 Name: Cildewuuelle, Domesday; Childwall, 1261; Childewelle, 1291; Childewalle, 1212, 1332; Childewall, 1354 and onwards (common form); also Chaldewall, 1238; Chaldewal, 1305.
 The terminations ‘wall’ and ‘well’ appear indifferently.
 Childow is the local pronunciation.
 (VCH III, 1907)

 To examine Childwall on a map today is to see reference to an Abbey and a Priory.
 Older maps may mention ‘Monk’s Well’ or ‘Monk’s Bath’, and mark the place of a ‘Cross (remains of)’.